-PolyBase is a technology that accesses and combines both non-relational and relational data, all from within SQL Server.
-In SQL Server 2016, it allows you to run queries on external data in Hadoop or Azure Blob Storage.
+PolyBase is a technology that accesses data outside of the database via the t-sql language.
+In SQL Server 2016, it allows you to run queries on external data in Hadoop or to import/export data from Azure Blob Storage.
 Queries are optimized to push computation to Hadoop.
-In Azure SQL Data Warehouse, you can import data from Azure Blob Storage and Azure Data Lake Store.
+In Azure SQL Data Warehouse, you can import/export data from Azure Blob Storage and Azure Data Lake Store.

 To use PolyBase, see Get started with PolyBase.

 To make good decisions, you want to analyze both relational data and other data that is not structured into tables —notably Hadoop.
 This is difficult to do unless you have a way to transfer data among the different types of data stores.
 PolyBase bridges this gap by operating on data that is external to SQL Server.